apptainer/apptainer-userdocs/build_a_container.rst

 -----------------------------
 Building encrypted containers
 -----------------------------
-Beginning in apptainer 3.4.0 it is possible to build and run encrypted containers.
+It is possible to build and run encrypted containers.
 The containers are decrypted at runtime entirely in kernel space, meaning that no intermediate decrypted data is ever present on disk or in memory.
 See :ref:`encrypted containers <encryption>` for more details.

 -------------
 Build options